 Other financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.
-The Fund's other financial liabilities are comprised of accounts payable, custodial fees payable, payable for purchase of investments, payable for redemption of units, external management fees payable, interest payable and bcIMC funds management fees payable.
+The Fund's other financial liabilities are comprised of bcIMC funds management fees payable and accounts payable.